MS-C1904Hamline University1536 Hewitt AvenueSaint Paul, MN 55104

 Can I work on campus if I don't have a work-study award?
 Often, yes!
 Many students who do not have work-study awards will still be able to seek employment on campus.
 Departments have limited funding to hire students without awards.
 This is controlled by the hiring department, based on their budget requirements.
 Your Student Employment Eligibility Card (see below) will be helpful as you discuss employment options with prospective supervisors.
 We also encourage you to check with your financial aid officer to see if you would qualify for an award. back to top

 What expectations are there for student employees at Hamline, or at off-campus sites?
 As a student employee, you are a valued member of the Hamline workforce.
 Nearly every Hamline department depends upon student employees on a daily basis.
 When you accept a position on-campus, you are expected to be punctual, have good attendance habits, and to dress in a manner appropriate for the position/office you are in, to perform work in a professional manner, and to maintain confidentiality.
+Do not expect to secure a job that allows you to do your homework.
+You are not allowed to surf the web, check your email, use your phone for personal calls, go on Facebook, or any other social networking while working in your position.
 Most positions have job descriptions, you should ask for a copy or consult with your supervisor so work expectations are clear.
 Supervisors are expected to provide you with periodic reviews.
 Supervisors understand that you are a student first, but will require clear communication about schedules, appropriate notice for pre-arranged absence, and timely notification when you are unable to work.
 It is recommended that you ask your supervisor about their policy on these matters.
 Policies stated in your Student Handbook also apply in work situations.
-Violations of university guidelines or policies may result in disciplinary measures that may, depending upon the circumstances and at the discretion of the university, include verbal or written warnings, probation, judicial review, suspension (with or without pay), or immediate discharge, this includes any inappropriate use of the Internet or GroupWise (email).
+Violations of university guidelines or policies may result in disciplinary measures that may, depending upon the circumstances and at the discretion of the university, include verbal or written warnings, probation, judicial review, suspension (with or without pay), or immediate discharge, this includes any inappropriate use of the Internet or email.
 Please consult the Human Resources Office if you have any questions.
-Students employed at off-campus sites may also have additional expectations from their hiring organization and should discuss expectations with them. back to top
+Students employed at off-campus sites may also have additional expectations from their hiring organization and should discuss expectations with them.back to top

 Financial Aid Payroll Department Student Accounts